-With a lack of new locally assembled options, the Big 3 (Suzuki, Toyota, and Honda) tested offering some CBU products on & off, most of which resulted in a marketing disaster.
-The 1st gen Honda HR-V, Toyota Prius, Toyota Rush, Suzuki Vitara, Suzuki Kizashi, and Suzuki Mega Carry, etc were some of the CBU products which failed miserably and were never able to win the hearts of the customers.
+Due to the limited availability of new locally assembled options, the Big Three (Suzuki, Toyota, and Honda) occasionally experimented with offering CBU products, most of which ended up as marketing disasters.
+The 1st gen Honda HR-V, Toyota Prius, Toyota Rush, Suzuki Vitara, Suzuki Kizashi, and Suzuki Mega Carry, etc were some of the CBU products that failed miserably and were never able to win the hearts of the customers.

 Related: Imported Cars That Are Launched For Nothing

-One such name in Pakistan is the Honda CR-Z, which was introduced by Honda Atlas in December 2013 with a price tag of PKR 32.69 lac for the manual version and PKR 34.19 lac for the automatic variant.
-An additional Rs 80,000 was charged for metallic colors.
+One such example in Pakistan is the Honda CR-Z, launched by Honda Atlas in December 2013.
+It was priced at PKR 32.69 lac for the manual version and PKR 34.19 lac for the automatic variant, with an additional charge of Rs 80,000 for metallic colors.

 Scenes from the Honda CR-Z launch in Pakistan